reshmabidikar/slate/source/includes/_account.md

 | **timeZone** | "UTC" |
 | all others | null |

 All attributes are optional, so it is possible to quickly create a shell account.
-THis account could be used for test purposes, or so its attributes can be filled in later.
+This account could be used for test purposes, or so its attributes can be filled in later.
 This also ensures the initial account contains no PII.
 Note, however, that the `currency` attribute must have a non-null value, which can be added later, for invoicing to work properly.

 A few fields are not updatable; they can only be set once when creating the original `Account`.
 These include  `externalKey`, `currency`, `timeZone`, and `referenceTime`.
 In addition the `billCycleDayLocal` can be updated but only **once**, that is one can create an `Account` without specifying the `billCycleDayLocal` and later update its value; this, in particular allows the system to update its value to a good default, that is one that will avoid leading prorations, when creating the first subscription.